hugosoliveira/AC_Code_Analyzer/README.md

 ## In GNU Linux

 If you run linux, most probabily you already know what to do.
 If not, install python using the package manager of your Linux Distribution.
+For example:
+- For Debian-based Distros:
+`sudo apt install python3`
+- For Arch-based Distros:
+- `sudo pacman -S python`
+- For Fedora:
+- `sudo dnf install python`

+Depending on the distribuition the pip package manager might not be installed.
+Check the documentation of your distro on how to install it.
+Then, just type `pip install numpy pandas matplotlib scipy cmath`

 #### Note: This is an ongoing code, I will add mode features in the future.